Aricg/aricg.github.io/plan.md

 developers to document their code, a flushed out index with stubs can help with this.\
 If you can’t figure out how to organize your material, try this: Write down ideas in random order, then sort them.

-Sprint Review
+6) Sprint Review
 -------------

 * Review Epics, tasks and documentation as end goal.
 * Shake out any remaining hand waving.

->My manager Andy had great ideas and no time.
+>My manager Andy had great ideas and little time.
 He saw that a git-ops JcasC implementation would eliminate an entire class of tickets from our helpdesk.
 Andy could clearly disseminate his ideas and would succinctly review my epics ensuring their end to end consistency.
 I was able to complete his assigned work without being blocked as his ideas were flushed out before he set them upon me.